wjrforcyber/TestABC/README.md

 ### Gia
 - `GiaSingleOperation, Gia2Aig` : `Gia` manager transform to `Aig` manager.
 - `GiaSingleOperation, Aig2Gia` : `Aig` manager transform to `Gia` manager with `&cec` interface verified.
+- `GiaSingleOperation, Gia2AigForOpt` : ABC9 to ABC for optimization.
+There's no direct manager in old rw/rf/b, so should be transformed to `Ntk` level.
+An example of balance is given here.

 ### Cuts
 - `AigCutTest, CutTruthVarNumAig` : Testing the number of words needed to be allocated for a number of variables, node that in ABC, a word length is always considered as 32 bits.